 Are there other health related programs at MCC?

 Answer: Yes, there are.
-We offer associate's degrees in Biotechnology, Health Studies, Pre-Chiropractice Medicine, Pre-Pharmacy and a certificate in Office Technology: Medical Office Assistant.
+We offer associate's degrees in Biotechnology, Health Studies-Clinical, Community Health and Healthcare Administration), Pre-Chiropractice Medicine, Pre-Pharmacy and a certificate in Office Technology: Medical Office Assistant.
+In addition, see Transfer Advising guides for other programs.
 For admissions information on these other health programs listed, please view our catalog.

 How do students get into the program?